Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Theory.md

 ![ETRS=TM35FIN](https://upload.wikimedia.org/wikipedia/fi/1/15/ETRSTM35FIN.png)

 Why does using the CRS matter?
 Have you even flown a long distance, for example to Asia or North America from Finland?
 You may have wondered why you have flown so far North/South.
-I mean, should't you just be going in a straight line based on the planar distance (or the blue line below)?
+I mean, shouldn't you just be going in a straight line based on the planar distance (or the blue line below)?

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/2_Theory/planar.png)